-Parenting in a digital age: Technoference research proposal
+Parenting in a digital age: Exploring technoference and parent-infant connection

 - Develop a deeper and richer understanding of the factors that influence digital device use in families with babies and young children, and where this causes interference in parent-child interactions.